sahar-hub2/Security-Programming/Security-Programming/Reflective Commentary.md

     •	Repository hygiene issues, such as committed .keys/ and data_vault.sqlite files, exposing sensitive data.
     •  	Code-quality concerns, including missing docstrings, long functions, and import disorganization.
 Several reviewers went further and supplied fix examples, such as validate_key_size() checks, PBKDF2 password hashing, and structured exception logging.

 The feedback was clear, specific, and actionable.
 All teams explained how to reproduce the vulnerabilities and offered direct remediation code.
 Their combined use of Bandit, Semgrep, and manual inspection revealed a valuable comparison: static tools failed to detect the intentional logic-level flaws, whereas manual reasoning achieved full success.
 The reviewers’ suggestions directly influenced the secure rebuild: environment-variable gates were removed, RSA 4096-bit enforcement was added, PBKDF2 password hashing implemented, and .gitignore updated to exclude secret artifacts.
 Overall, the feedback process substantially improved both the robustness of our secure version and our understanding of how structured peer evaluation strengthens secure software development practices.

--   Backdoors: Check if other groups detected any intentionally left debug or test backdoors.
--   Code Issues: Note if they identified security flaws, input validation problems, or logic errors.
--   Usefulness: Assess whether the feedback was clear, actionable, and helped improve your project.
--   Overall Reflection: Summarize key insights and any gaps in their review.

 ## Feedback Provided to Other Groups
 ### Sahar Hassan Alzahrani